redpanda-data/observability/README.md

 # Monitoring
-This repository contains examples for configuring monitoring of RedPanda using Prometheus and Grafana.
+This repository contains examples for configuring monitoring of Redpanda using Prometheus and Grafana.

 ---
 **NOTE**: This version is designed to work with the `public_metrics` endpoint that was introduced in Redpanda 22.2 and is provided by Redpanda Cloud.
 If you are running an older version of Redpanda please use the [legacy version](../../tree/legacy_metrics) of these dashboards.